 Atlascine has been used in a variety of research and pedagogical projects in domains such as Oral History, Cartography, Memories of Places, Genocide Studies and Art History.
 About 150 stories and interviews have already been mapped with Atlascine across different atlas projects.
 A selection of these are presented below.
 Feel free to use them as ressources for your own projects.

 This atlas traces video-recorded life stories of members of the Rwandan-Canadian diaspora.
 It offers new ways of transmitting, sharing and studying personal and collective stories, using place as an entry point.

-Working with oral history and place-based research-creation methods, La Ville Extraordinaire foregrounds the urban knowledge of four diverse groups of older Montrealers.
-The project will culminate in an exhibition at the Centre des mémoires montréalaises, a new museum dedicated to living memory in a multicultural city.
+Working with oral history and place-based research-creation methods, La Ville Extraordinaire foregrounds the urban knowledge of four diverse groups of older Montrealers through the mapping of about 80 interviews.

 A research project dedicated to mapping the memories and the intangible heritage of Parc-Extension, a diverse neighbourhood in Montreal, that is experiencing rapid gentrification.

 "This project examines the position of the itinerant entertainer or musician in the political economy of Montreal.
 Urban and social transformations are explored from the vantage point of this itinerant figure through the mapping of oral history interviews of buskers."